...and we knew God had stayed.

 Next week, I’ll help bake.

-Laughter shook the room like thunder.
+Laughter shook the room.

 No one left hungry.

-Just a sing-song of I’ll see you next week
+Just a sing-song of I’ll see you next week.

 You bet.
 You bet.